Update from release 9 to release 10¶

-This technical note lists how to migrate from from release 9 to release 10.
+This technical note lists how to update from release 9 to release 10.

 The user guide has been adapted to new release 10.
 Special boxes provide the reference for legacy release 9.